barryhamsy/onennabe-docs/docs/unlocking-games-and-library.md

 # Unlocking Games & Library Tab

-This page covers how to unlock a game in ONENNABE and how to navigate the Library tab, including everything available in the right-click context menu.
+This page covers how to unlock a game in ONENNABE and how to navigate the Library tab, including the right-click context menu.

 ---